teerawich/isolate/src/application/README.md

 3. provide an api for getting operation matrix**.

-**operation matrix show number of called.
+**operation matrix show number of called and status of calling.

 |function|number|success|failed|
 |---|---:|---:|---:|